Euro holds gains as traders brace for ECB meeting

 Sentiment for cable has taken a hit after Britain unveiled draft legislation that analysts say raises the possibility of it exiting the EU single market in four months time with no trade agreement in place.

-The dollar held steady against the safe-harbour Swiss franc at 0.9120 and was little changed at 106.20 yen.
+The dollar held steady against the safe-harbour Swiss franc CHF=EBS at 0.9120 and was little changed at 106.20 yen JPY=D3.

 The euro got a boost on Wednesday after Bloomberg News reported that ECB officials are growing more confident in the bloc’s economic outlook.